JMattinson/Needle1Repo/README.md

 02/09/2024
 Added proper descriptions of each MEL and python script.
 Also added the Script file, forgot that was outside of the repo :/ Each script contains a brief description of it's fuction, more complex scripts describe what needs done before running, and runs through a step -by- step of what it's doing.

+02/23/2024
+Started work on 3rd animation. started assembling new scene, and created an empty vending machine, alongside a digital asset to generate an array of snacks to populate it.